jie65535/Helpers/README.md

 # My Helpers
-This repo is used to back up my helper. reducing the time for my query.:smile:
+This repo is used to backup my helper.

+reducing the time for my query.:smile:

 ## Helpers List